Palu, Elazığ: Names

+Its Greek name was Romanopolis (Ρωμανούπολις).
 The name "Shebeteria", found in the Urartian inscription at the Palu citadel, may be Palu's ancient name.
 The Urartian city called "Palua" has also been identified with Palu.
 König and Burney also identified Palu with the "Uashtal" mentioned in Urartian sources, but according to R.D.
 Barnett this is unlikely.
 James Howard-Johnston identifies Palu with the "Palios" mentioned by the 7th-century geographer George of Cyprus.

 Geography

 Palu is located on the north side of the Murat Su, at the lower end of a treeless plain bisected by a low line of hills.
 The Palu plain has fertile soil and is today covered in farmland.
 To the northeast is the stony Karakoçan plain.

+Climate

+Palu has a hot-summer Mediterranean climate (Köppen: Csa), with very hot, dry summers, and cold winters.